Alex K. Shalek

-Alex K. Shalek, is an American biomedical engineer.
-He is the Director of the Institute for Medical Engineering and Science (IMES) and the J. W. Kieckhefer Professor in IMES and the Department of Chemistry at the Massachusetts Institute of Technology.
-He is an Extramural Member of the Koch Institute for Integrative Cancer Research at MIT.
-Additionally, he is a Member of the Ragon Institute, an Institute Member of the Broad Institute, an Assistant in Immunology at Massachusetts General Hospital, and an Instructor in Health Sciences and Technology at Harvard Medical School.
-The multi-disciplinary research of the Shalek Lab aims to create and implement broadly-applicable methods to study and engineer cellular responses in tissues, to drive biological discovery and improve prognostics, diagnostics, and therapeutics for autoimmune, infectious, and cancerous diseases.
-Shalek and his lab are best known for their work in single-cell genomics and for studying a number of devastating, but difficult to study, human diseases with partners around the world.
+Alex K. Shalek is an American biomedical engineer.
+He is the director of the Institute for Medical Engineering and Science (IMES), the J. W. Kieckhefer Professor in IMES and the Department of Chemistry, and an extramural member of the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT).
+He also directs MIT's Health Innovation Hub, is a member of the Ragon Institute, an institute member of the Broad Institute, and an instructor in Health Sciences and Technology (HST) at Harvard Medical School.

-Education and previous research
+Shalek and his laboratory are known for developing methods in single-cell and spatial genomics, and applying them to study cancer, and infectious and inflammatory diseases, often in partnership with clinical collaborators around the world.

-Shalek received his B.A. summa cum laude in 2004 from Columbia University where he studied chemical physics as a John Jay Scholar with Richard Bersohn and Louis Brus.
-He then performed graduate work in chemical physics developing arrays of nanowires as cellular "syringes" and electrochemical probes under the direction of Hongkun Park at Harvard University.
-After, as a postdoctoral fellow, under the direction of Park and Aviv Regev at the Broad Institute, Shalek helped pioneer single-cell patterns in cellular responses to study how cells respond differently to the same condition, showing that genome-wide gene expression covariation across cells could be used to define cellular types and states, their internal "circuitry", from the "bottom-up".
+Education and early career

-As an independent investigator, Shalek and his lab have helped scale and simplify single cell genomics to study complex, low-input clinical specimens around the world.
-In parallel, they have used these and other approaches to help examine the causes and consequences of cellular heterogeneity across cancers, infectious diseases, and inflammation.
+Shalek received his B.A. summa cum laude in 2004 from Columbia University, where he studied chemical physics as a John Jay Scholar with Richard Bersohn and Louis Brus.
+He then completed graduate work in chemical physics at Harvard University under Hongkun Park, developing arrays of nanowires as cellular “syringes” and electrochemical probes.
+As a postdoctoral fellow with Park and Aviv Regev at the Broad Institute, he helped pioneer the use of single-cell genomic measurements, showing that patterns in genome-wide gene expression across individual cells could be used to identify cell types and states, as well as their defining features.